Apple’s New Ad Highlights iMessage Encryption

 — MacRumors.com (@MacRumors) February 1, 2019

 The discovered flaw allowed users to initiate video calls and listen in on another person, even if that person doesn’t accept the incoming call.
-The issue was even taken to court but has since been dropped, according to a report from AppleInsider.
+The issue was taken to court but has since been dropped, according to a report from AppleInsider.